dy/spect/README.md

 ## Philosophy

 _Spect_ can remotely remind _jQuery_, supercharded with _React_ hooks, but not exactly so.
 Its API is based on a set of modern practices (Proxies, incremental dom, hooks), design research and experiments.
-The current API is a third iteration.
+The current API is third iteration.

 ### :ferris_wheel: Reinventing the wheel

 _React_ is conceptually a set of _reactions_ to _changes_ in _state_.

-In general, a _reaction_ may have various side-_effects_, like changing html, css, page title, sound volume, displaying dialog etc. In _react_ components are tied to html-only side-effect, serving single container. _jQuery_ takes more generic approach - any element may have an effect on any other element 🍝 yum.
+In general, a _reaction_ may have various side-_effects_, like changing html, css, page title, sound volume, displaying dialog etc. In _react_ components are tied to html-only side-effect of a single container. _jQuery_ takes more generic approach - any element may have an effect on any other element 🍝 yum.
 To overcome that limitation, _react_ introduces hooks, which are essentially side-effect providers.

 _State_ can be any structure, representing some domain.
 In web, main domains are data storage and DOM tree (ignore history, location, web-audio, localstorage, webgl etc. for now).
 Reactions can be triggered by changes in these domains.